Accessibility

 • Editing

 With soft subtitles, you have a separate subtitle file in order to translate the dialog or to fix mistakes.
-The author can make things easier on English learners by fixing typos, misspellings, and missing words.
+The author can make things easier on English learners by fixing typos, misspellings, or missing words.

 • Font